ZuoyuWang-Yves/CSYE7374_Final_Project_Zuoyu_Wang/README.md

 The OpenAI mode is optional.
 You can run the project fully in mock mode and still get the full actor workflow.

+## Two main ways to run it

+This project is mainly used in these two modes:

+1. Demo mode
+   Uses the mock LLM and runs the built-in sample incidents.
+   This is the simple actor pipeline demo and it does not use the browser UI.

+2. Server mode with real API
+   Uses the local browser UI and can call the real OpenAI API.
+   This mode is for submitting incidents from the simple UI and viewing the results there.

 ## Project layout

 - `src/main/java/org/example/actor`: actor workflow